fsprojects/FAKE/help/markdown/fake-tools-signtool.md

 If you want to time stamp previously signed files, use the [Time stamping](#Time-stamping) function.

 For more information about time stamping [see Time stamping](#Time-stamping).

-Digest algorithm used for time stamping is set separately from the digest algorithm used for signing.

-Uses SHA256 by default ([see SHA1/SHA256](#SHA1-SHA256)).

 ```fsharp
 // val signWithTimeStamp : certificate:SignTool.SignCertificate -> setSignOptions:(SignTool.SignOptions -> SignTool.SignOptions) -> serverUrl:string -> setTimeStampOptions:(SignTool.TimeStampOption -> SignTool.TimeStampOption) -> files:seq<string> -> unit